Modern Tribal Governments in Alaska

 Tribal governments offer a wide variety of services to their tribal members and residents of the villages including health care, social services, housing, utilities, educational assistance, employment, environmental safeguards, and judicial services.
 These services may be delivered directly through the tribal government or through non-profit Native owned and operated organizations.
 The services are provided through 638 contracts and compacts from the Department of Interior and Indian Health Services, and through other grants and contracts with various other state and federal agencies.
 In communities where there is no city or borough government, the tribal governments tend to provide more governmental services than in those communities where cities and borough governments exist.

 Although tribal courts have a wide range of independence in terms of structures and procedures, they are all required to follow the due process guidance of the Indian Civil Rights Act of 1968, which is similar to the United States Bill of Rights.
 The fundamental elements of due process are notification of hearings, and an opportunity to be heard in front of a fair and impartial tribunal.
 The tribes are not required to provide due process in the same image as do the state or federal courts.
 Many of the provisions of the Indian Civil Rights Act apply to courts practicing criminal jurisdiction in cases where incarceration is a possibility.
-While all tribes in Alaska are interested in exercising their judicial capacity to protect the health and well-being of their tribal members, very few are interested in incarcerating them.
+While all tribes in Alaska are interested in exercising their judicial capacity to protect the health and well-being of their tribal members, very few are interested in incarceration.
 Alaska tribes are most interested in protecting people and healing through treatment programs and cultural activities, and mending relationships.